AnEdelweiss/JAQOS/README.md

 ### Simple Interface MIAPPE-Phis, Lightweight & Efficient

   V see here for a Quick Demo !
-V
+V (click to zoom in)

 ![cli](simple.gif "Asciinema")